Abhimanyu8/pico-motion-vison/README.md

 The plastic that focuses the infra red radiation comes off so you can see the VCC and GND labels.

 There is a jumper that needs to be set, this held us up as it was factory set to Single Trigger.
-We had to move it from 'L' to 'H' to change it to repeat trigger.
+I had to move it from 'L' to 'H' to change it to repeat trigger.
 Made a big difference as before the change the digital out was flipping on and off like crazy.

 <img src="https://user-images.githubusercontent.com/54982599/228584192-659a1f08-6603-4d6e-8ad1-143a6fc7e367.jpg" width='500' height='400'>